TrangNgyn/Superfin/README.md

 simply add the routes to _auth_lib/Config/routes.js
 It should redirect you to /login when you are not authenticated and trying to access HomepageAdmin

-# To-do (for Trang)
+# To-do
-- Add SignUp, Confirm SignUp, and ResetPassword
+- Add SignUp, Confirm SignUp, ResetPassword (when user is logged in), and ForgotPassword
 - Reset/Fix the error message problem in context